gunthercox/ChatterBot/docs/training.rst

 .. autofunction:: chatterbot.trainers.ListTrainer

-For the training, process, you will need to pass in a list of statements where the order of each statement is based on it's placement in a given conversation.
+For the training process, you will need to pass in a list of statements where the order of each statement is based on its placement in a given conversation.

 For example, if you were to run bot of the following training calls, then the resulting chatterbot would respond to both statements of "Hi there!" and "Greetings!" by saying "Hello".